-There is an option available to provide an incremental increase in network capacity that will serve the underlying load growth needs of the region.
+There is a 132kV network reinforcement option (Eneabba to Geraldton) available to provide an incremental increase in network capacity that will serve the underlying load growth needs of the region.
 However, this option does not provide any opportunity for new developments in the region.
 These industries have high potential for being realised, but have vastly greater power demands than the existing network is able to provide and their progress has been impeded to date due to this limitation.
 To enable development of these industries, a network augmentation that provides an 'order of magnitude' increase in network capacity is required.